rsalas79/soap-ws/README.md

 ### Quick-start

+### To build jar with dependencies
+mvn clean compile assembly:single

 #### Add soap-ws to your maven project
 In order to use soap-ws in your project you have to declare soap-ws in the dependencies section of your pom.xml.
 You can mix and match soap-builder, soap-client, soap-server artifacts, depending on the fact what you want to achieve.
 ```xml